substrate-asia/hackathon-2023-summer/projects/45-MoonLayer/README.md

 With your recognition, we can accelerate MoonLayer development.
 In the next 3 month, we will do:

-* Implement and host RPC-endpoint allowing users to interact with MoonLayer without running nodes(clients)
+* Implement and host RPC-endpoint allowing users to interact with MoonLayer without running nodes (clients).
-* Add in compatibility with Ethereum tools like Metamask, Hardhat, Brownie, etc
+* Add in compatibility with Ethereum tools like Metamask, Hardhat, Brownie, etc.
-* Develop UI and UX for the Bridge
-* Adding more compression techniques to enhance MoonLayer performance
+* Adding more compression techniques to enhance MoonLayer performance.
 * Optimize the MoonLayer client for lower hardware requirements and better performance.
+* Implement a bridge for asset transfer between Moonbeam testnet and MoonLayer.
 * Build an MoonLayer light client to facilitate decentralized access across various devices.